kealanheena/battle/README.md

 As a Player,
 So I can better enjoy a game of Battle,
 I want to make an attack that has a chance of sending my Opponent to Sleep (Opponent definitely misses next turn)

 As a Player,
-So I can extend my joyous experience of Battle,
-I want to have an attack that heals some of my Hit Points

-As a Player,
 So I can enjoy my game of Battle,